asavinov/intelligent-trading-bot/docs/scripts.md

   * klines (spot market), its history is quite long
   * futures (also klines but from futures market), its history is relative short

-## Merge historic data into one dataset
+## Merge several historic datasets into one dataset

-Execute: `python -m scripts.merge_data`
+Execute: `python -m scripts.merge_data -c config.json`

 Notes:
-* Set source file paths in the script
 * Merge historic data into one dataset.
 We analyse data using one common time raster and different column names.
 Also, we fix problems with gaps by producing a uniform time raster.
 Note that columns from different source files will have different history length so short files will have Nones in the long file.
 * If necessary, edit input data file locations as absolute paths

 ## Generate feature matrix

-Execute: `python -m scripts.generate_features`
+Execute: `python -m scripts.generate_features -c config.json`

 Here we compute derived features (also using window-functions) and produce a feature matrix.
 We also compute target features (labels).
 Note that we compute many possible features and labels but not all of them have to be used.
 In parameters, we define past history length (windows) and future horizon for labels.
 Currently, we generate 3 kinds of features independently: klines features (source 1), future features (source 2), and label features (our possible predictions targets).

 Notes:
-* Check and set input and output directories and file names
 * Ensure that latest source data has been downloaded from binance server (previous step)
 * The goal s to load source (kline) data, generate derived features and labels, and store the result in output file.
 The output is supposed to be used for other procedures like training prediction models.
 * Max past window and max future horizon are currently not used (None will be stored)